TianpeiLuke/SelfStudyNotes/obsidian_notes/Reading Literature Notes/Machine Learning/Papers/Direct Acquisition Optimization for Low Budget Active Learning.md

 >- Is the graph and other visualization in this paper clear to read?

 >[!info]
->This paper is clearly written with well-organized structure.
-The presentation is concise.
-The theorem in the paper demonstrated that using KAN can achieve universal function approximation.
->
->The structure of experiment section is also good, with KAE showing good performance in similarity search, image classification, image denoising
+>This paper has well-organized structure.
+The objective is clear for the active learning.
+The presentation is not very clear in Methodology section, esp. when intermediate procedure for parameter update as well as the step for loss evaluation is lengthy and notation heavy.

 >[!question]